Job Specification

 KNOWLEDGE AND ABILITIES

-Knowledge of the problems of intellectually disabled children and
+Knowledge of the problems of intellectually and/or behaviorally disabled

 Knowledge of the problems likely to be encountered in work involving